exemplar-codes/react-web-template/README.md

 # React + Vite

-I am tired of [create-react-app](https://github.com/sanjar-notes/react/issues/45).
-This
+I am tired of [create-react-app](https://github.com/sanjar-notes/react/issues/45), it's very slow to `npm install` and `npm start`.
+I intent to use this as my go to React template.

 ## Using repo as template (optional)